This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

-Unfortunately, we don’t have any maple sugar.
-I use Sucanat instead.
-With its delicious molasses flavor it gives the pancakes a wonderful flavor.
+Since I don’t usually have maple sugar on hand, I use Sucanat.
+With its delicious molasses flavor, it gives the pancakes a wonderful taste.
 I always use my sourdough starter to make Farmer Boy Pancakes.
-This recipe from GNOWFGLINS is our favorite for Sourdough Pancakes.
-It uses the sourdough starter without needing any additional soaking making a quick breakfast with no pre-planning required.
-I do make regular pancakes with this recipe not the giant skillet pancake.
+This recipe from Traditional Cooking School is our favorite for Sourdough Pancakes.
+It uses the sourdough starter but doesn’t require any additional soaking, making a quick breakfast with no preplanning required.
+I also make regular pancakes with regular pancakes with this recipe.

-As the pancakes come out of the skillet, I slather each one in butter and then sprinkle about 1/4 teaspoon of Sucanat over each.
-The next pancake goes over the top and the process continues.
+As the pancakes come off the skillet, slather each one in butter.
+Sprinkly about 1/4 teaspoon of Sucanat over each.
+The next pancake goes over the top, and the process continues.

-Each person takes a stack of pancakes and tops with yogurt, clabber cheese or cottage cheese.
+Each person takes a stack of pancakes and tops them with yogurt, clabber cheese, or cottage cheese.
 Delicious!